Troubleshooting

 If there is a firewall or NAT device in the path, make sure that it is configured to pass through the UDP port number of the server.
 For ExpeDat, the default server port is UDP 8080.
 See DEI Tech Note 0002 for detailed instructions on configuring firewalls.

-If the server you are contacting hosts multiple IP addresses, try using its default address (usually the first one listed by "ifconfig -a" or "ipconfig /all").
+If the server you are contacting hosts multiple IP addresses, try using its default address (often the first one listed by "ifconfig -a" or "ipconfig /all").
 Note that servedat can be configured to bind to a specific local address by using the "-n" option or Interface configuration variable.

 Bad Credentials, Username, or Password